Roger Yost, Owner

 Roger Yost takes life where it leads him.

 He has been a writer, editor, adman, marketer, educator, environmentalist, film producer, lyricist, master gardener, nurseryman, restaurateur, art gallery owner, investor, landlord and as many of his former employees and children would add: Coach and Mentor.
-He remains almost all of them to this day.
+He remains many of them to this day.

 Historic Buildings Owner

-Yost owns one of Oregon's most historic treasures (Salem's Reed Opera House); he also owns the tallest office building in Salem (The Capitol Center); the 1920 Vick Building, now home to two state agencies; and Yost leases his restaurant building to the Old Spaghetti Warehouse, a popular Italian restaurant. .
+Yost owns two of Oregon's most historic treasures (Salem's Reed Opera House); and the city's tallest office building in Salem (The Capitol Center).
+He also owns the 1920 Vick Building and leases his downtown restaurant building to the Old Spaghetti Warehouse, a popular Italian restaurant.

-He is unselfish with his time, serving on boards or committees related to Salem's downtown community, tourism, educational institutions, and the city's future visions.
+He has been unselfish with his time, serving on boards or committees related to Salem's downtown community, tourism, educational institutions, and the city's future visions.

 Why?
 He says:

 "At this stage of my life.
 I have no lofty personal ambitions.
 I'm simply dedicated to making this city--our state--a greater place.
 Greater for art, music, theater and general livability.
-Giving kids, their parents and teachers, incentives and space to perform and grow.
-To become special.
-To begin to recognize and realize their dreams."
+It's important to give kids and their parents and teachers, incentives and space to perform and grow.
+To help them become special and begin to recognize and realize their dreams."

-Yost was born in Mississippi, January 6, 1936; grew up in Chicago, and received a degree from Northwestern University’s Medill School of Journalism in 1958 after attending both Grinnell (Iowa) College and Chicago’s Wright Junior College.
+Yost was born in Wesson, Mississippi, January 6, 1936; grew up in Chicago, and received a degree from Northwestern University’s Medill School of Journalism in 1958.

-He achieved his childhood ambition–becoming a reporter for the Chicago Sun-Times–before his 19th birthday.
-He spent five years with the newspaper before joining J. Walter Thompson Co., then the world’s largest advertising agency.
+He achieved his childhood ambition–becoming a reporter for the Chicago Sun-Times–before his 20th birthday while going to class and working a full 40-hour week.
+He spent five years with the newspaper before joining J. Walter Thompson Co.
+(JWT), then the world’s largest advertising agency.

 Jantzen Advertising Director and Family Man